Points to Consider when Applying for a Reasonable Accommodation

 - If your accommodation request is granted, your Principal is required to implement it barring any undue hardship.
 If denied, you can re-apply and submit additional medical documentation to support your application.

-- If your Principal or other supervisor does not implement an accommodation that has been granted by the Medical Bureau, inform the Disability Coordinator of the New York City Department of Education at 718-935-2137.
+- If your Principal or other supervisor does not implement an accommodation that has been granted by the Medical Bureau, contact the Office of Disability and Accommodation at email@example.com.
 When appropriate, the Disability Coordinator will investigate the situation and attempt to resolve it by communicating with your Principal or supervisor.

 - The UFT appreciates your hard work and best efforts with our city's schoolchildren.
 We stand ready to assist you as you seek an accommodation in order to perform your job most effectively and with maximum satisfaction, and wish you many years of enriching and rewarding work.